oneconvergence/dkube-examples-internal/tf-samples/classification/resnet/catsdogs/README.md

-# MNIST network classifier
+# RESNETv2 network classifier
-This example is derived from [tensorflow example]([https://github.com/tensorflow/models/tree/master/official/mnist](https://github.com/tensorflow/models/tree/master/official/mnist) and modified to run on Dkube Platform.
+This example is derived from [retraining](https://www.tensorflow.org/hub/tutorials/image_retraining) and modified to run on Dkube Platform.
+The example retrains a [resnetv2](https://tfhub.dev/google/imagenet/resnet_v2_50/feature_vector/1) model for binary classification with catsdogs data.

- - This program trains MNIST network on Gray scale Digits data.
+ - This program trains RESNETV2 network on CatsDogs data.
  - Modified program is configurable and takes Hyperparameters like steps, batchsize, learning rate etc from ENV vars or from a JSON file.
 User can input these parameters from Dkube UI or upload a file which will then be provided for the running instance of program.
  - Program is modified to be able to run in distributed training mode.
 User can select this mode while training in Dkube.
  - Program is modified to write TF summaries and use custom Dkube session hook to emit out some critical information about the training which is then displayed on Dkube UI Dashboard.